subsesjal/siiges-services/packages/shared/README.md

 2. Run `yarn bootstrap` in your root folder

 3. Check if your package has linked this package.
-To do that go to its package.json file and there in depencies section should be listed `@siiges-services/shared`.
+To do that go to it's package.json file and there in depencies section should be listed `@siiges-services/shared`.
 If not run `lerna add @siiges-services/shared scoope=@siiges-services/your-package-name`

 ## Usage

 This package contain code that will be useful in all packages.

-In this moments here are 2 useful modules
+In this moments here are 5 useful modules

-## Utils

-Module which have three more modules within:

-### checkers
+## checkers
-Set of 4 functions:
+Module with a set of 4 functions:

 Import  them to your package:
 ```
-const checkers = require('@siiges-services/shared/utils/checkers');
+const { checkers }= require('@siiges-services/shared');
 ```

+### isString
-- isString: take one argument and check if its a string (return true) or not (return false).
+This function  takes one argument and check if it's a string (return true) or not (return false).
 Import  it to your package:
 ```
-const { isString } = require('@siiges-services/shared/utils/checkers');
+const { checkers } = require('@siiges-services/shared/utils/checkers');

+const string = 'Will return true'
+const number = 23

+checkers.isString(string); // return true
+checkers.isString(number); // return false
 ```

+### isUndefined
-- isUndefined take one argument and check if its a undefined (return true) or not (return false).
+This function takes one argument and check if it's a undefined (return true) or not (return false).
 Import  it to your package:
 ```
-const { isUndefined } = require('@siiges-services/shared/utils/checkers');
+const { checkers } = require('@siiges-services/shared');

+const UNDEFINED = undefined;
+const string = 'return false'

+checkers.isUndefined(UNDEFINED) // return true
+checkers.isUndefinedd(string) // return false
 ```

+### isProdEnvironment
-- isProduction: take a string as argument and check if it's equal to 'production' (return true) or not (return false).
+This function takes a string as argument and check if it's equal to 'production' (return true) or not (return false).
 Useful to check node environment
 Import  it to your package:
 ```
-const { isProduction } = require('@siiges-services/shared/utils/checkers');
+const { checkers } = require('@siiges-services/shared');

+const prod = 'prudction';
+const dev = 'development';

+checkers.isProdEnvironment(pord) // return true
+checkers.isProdEnvironment(dev) // return false
 ```

+### isDevEnvironment
-- isDevelopment: take a string as argument and check if it's equal to 'development' (return true) or not (return false).
+This function takes a string as argument and check if it's equal to 'development' (return true) or not (return false).
 Useful to check node environment
 Import  it to your package:
 ```
-const { isDevelopment } = require('@siiges-services/shared/utils/checkers');
+const { checkers } = require('@siiges-services/shared');

+const prod = 'prudction';
+const dev = 'development';

+checkers.isDevEnvironment(pord) // return false
+checkers.isDevEnvironment(dev) // return true
 ```

-### Logger
+## Logger

 Utility to display project state information.
 To import it in your current file